kellyjadams/weightlifting-data/README.md

 The first set of data will be from the months June 2022 - August 2022.

+*Currently Working On:* Creating a schema using PostgreSQL(Upate 9/15/22)

 Below are LinkedIn Posts about the project:
 * [9/13/22](https://www.linkedin.com/posts/kellyjianadams_linkedinhardmode-dataanalytics-portfolioproject-activity-6975535427982123009-N1LJ?utm_source=share&utm_medium=member_desktop) - Update on the project, creating the schema and tables.
 * [8/25/22](https://www.linkedin.com/posts/kellyjianadams_linkedinhardmode-dataanalytics-personalproject-activity-6968651916721418241-mivC?utm_source=share&utm_medium=member_desktop) - More detail about the project including: the data; general process; and the question I'll be answering.